Discover the land of Dragons!

 Explore the land of the dragon, and see this unique reptile up close and personal!

 The Komodo National Park is a bright jewel in Indonesia’s diverse archipelago.
-Well off the tourist trail, this park is formed of three big islands: Komodo, Rinca and Padar, plus a few other islets making a total of 2,321 Km2 of protected land and sea.
+The park is formed of three big islands: Komodo, Rinca and Padar, plus many smaller islets making a total of 2,321 Km2 of protected land and sea.

-Approximately 5,700 dragons call this stunning part of Indonesia home, with the largest population occurring on Komodo Island (about 2,000 individuals).
+Approximately 5,700 dragons call this stunning part of Indonesia home.
 The dragons were first documented by Europeans in 1910, when rumours of a “land crocodile” reached the Dutch colonial administration.

 Seeing Komodo dragons in the wild is an unforgettable experience.
 When accompanied by skilled local rangers, visits to the habitat of the dragon can be undertaken safely, allowing for incredible photo opportunities.
 But we must respect the dragons at all times, and remember their powerful and fierce nature.
 Even seemingly docile dragons may become unpredictably aggressive, especially when the animal’s territory is invaded by someone unfamiliar.

 When arriving in Komodo National Park, we will receive clear and detailed instructions: don’t look directly at a Komodo dragon, keep your head down, walk only along the trails, stay together with your group, one ranger goes in the front the group and the other in the back.
 Never go to the toilet alone, and girls on their period need extra attention and double security, as the dragons can smell the blood and might be more likely to attack.
-By law, we will be accompanied by at least two rangers who have years of experience guiding tourists in the Komodo National Park.
+By law, we will be accompanied by a rangers (who has years of experience guiding tourists in the Komodo National Park).

 Trekking across Komodo, Rinca and Padar Islands is not difficult, and we will follow several excellent trails to the best dragon locations.
 The trails also offer the opportunity to see diverse birdlife and spectacular scenery.
 The view across Padar Island (which has several curved bays set amongst mountainous scenery) is one of the most spectacular views in all of Asia.